Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake

 The results presented in Table \ref{tab:table9} provide clear quantitative evidence of TSDF's superior persistence.
-After retraining, the defenses of both CMUA and FOUND degraded significantly.
-CMUA's SSIM score increased from 0.59 to 0.77, and its FID score dropped from 243.00 to 122.46.
-These results confirm that the retrained models successfully learned to bypass these perturbations.
+After retraining, the defenses of both CMUA and FOUND degrade significantly.
+CMUA's SSIM score increase from 0.59 to 0.77, and its FID score drops from 243.00 to 122.46.
+These results confirm that the retrained models successfully learn to bypass these perturbations.
 In contrast, the output from the model retrained on TSDF-protected data become even more distorted.
-Its SSIM score decreases from 0.46 to 0.31, and its FID score increases from 283.01 to 348.65.
+Its SSIM score decreases from 0.40 to 0.26, and its FID score increases from 285.56 to 344.12.
 This outcome is not because the interruption perturbation became stronger.
 It is direct evidence of the poisoning component's success in degrading the quality of deepfake models.

 This enhanced persistence is attributed to the efficacy of the poisoning component.
 As detailed in the model discrepancy analysis in Table \ref{tab:table8}, retraining on TSDF data fundamentally destroys the deepfake model's own generative capabilities.
-For instance, a StarGAN model's FID score on clean inputs after this process increases from a baseline of 43.77 to 152.93.
+For instance, a StarGAN model's FID score on clean inputs after this process increases from a baseline of 43.77 to 199.87.
 Since the model's core ability to generate quality images is compromised, it cannot learn to properly adapt to or bypass the complex interruption perturbation.

 This shows the important synergy of our framework.
 The poisoning component does not merely protect the interruption defense, but turns the attacker's own retraining attempt into a self-destructive process that destroys their deepfake model.